Oracle Java Audit: What CIOs and CFOs Must Know Now

 Even ignoring Oracle’s “friendly” emails or calls about Java can escalate into a formal audit notice; Oracle interprets silence as a red flag.
 One ironic trigger: having no other Oracle products.
 Oracle knows almost every large company uses Java somewhere.
 If you aren’t already an Oracle customer, that makes you a prime target as a new source of revenue.

 Do not be fooled: if it walks like an audit and talks like an audit, it’s an audit.
-Several companies have been caught off-guard by these “smelly” audits that didn’t come with an official letter.
+Several companies have been caught off guard by these “smelly” audits that didn’t come with an official letter.

 Oracle’s team might sound friendly at first, but if you start sharing data, they will quickly analyze it for any Java usage that isn’t properly licensed.
 If you refuse to cooperate with a soft audit, Oracle can pivot to a formal audit backed by contract clauses.